DoTheEvo/XCPng-basics/README.md

 XO must be running with xcpng hosts, its not a fire and forget deployment.

 ### Backup Jobs Types

+At the moment I just played with rolling snapshots, backups, and delta backups.

 * VM Backup & Replication
   * **Rolling Snapshot**<br>